-Implication: Due to this erratum, incorrect values may be driven on some processor pins during boundary scan testing.
+Implication: Due to this erratum, incorrect values may be driven on some processor pins

+Workaround: Avoid asserting SLP# when using TAP Boundary Scan instructions EXTEST/ multiple un-correctable machine check errors occur at the same time.

+CLAMP.

-Workaround: Avoid asserting SLP# when using TAP Boundary Scan instructions EXTEST/CLAMP.
-Status: For the steppings affected, see the Summary Table of Changes.
-S92 The IA32_MC0_STATUS/ IA32_MC1_STATUS Overflow Bit is not set when multiple un-correctable machine check errors occur at the same time.
-Problem: When two MC0/MC1 enabled un-correctable machine check errors are detected in the same internal clock cycle, the highest priority error will be logged in IA32 MC0 STATUS / IA32 MC1 STATUS register, but the overflow bit may not be set.
+S93 The IA32\MC0\STATUS/ IA32\MC1\STATUS Overflow Bit is not set when detected in the same internal clock cycle, the highest priority error will be logged in IA32\MC0\STATUS / IA32\MC1\STATUS register, but the overflow bit may not be set.